 35 Classroom Teachers, 10.2 Average Years of Teaching Experience, 51.4% of Teachers have a Master’s Degree, 100% of classes are taught by teachers meeting ESEA highly qualified definition.

 Michael Anderson Elementary is located on Fairchild Air Force Base.
 The attendance area is comprised of mostly military dependent students.
 This school serves as a community place for families and children of military members.

 Medical Lake School District is continually analyzing factors associated with military families such as student enrollment and test scores (students moving from other states with different academic standards).
 This movement creates a unique challenge for us as educators.
 We constantly have new children with new and unique needs, and often once we start to see progress they move.

 Our goal is to help each and every child that enters our door.
 We believe each child deserves the very best from all of us every day.

 We offer a free preschool program for families residing on Fairchild Air Force Base.
-The classes are for ages 3 & 4 and are half days, twice a week.
-Our 4 year olds come an extra day on Friday for more in-depth preparation for kindergarten.
+The classes are for ages 3 & 4 and are half days, four days a week.

 Big Brother Big Sister volunteers

 Military members are invited to work one-on-one with a student and serve as a positive, consistent role model.
 Students are nominated by teachers or a parent and are then partnered with a volunteer.
 Volunteers are recruited base-wide and commit to dedicating one hour per week from October through May to work with their student.
 This program allows students to receive and benefit from a little extra time and attention from a caring adult in the community.